sydasif/python-book/docs/source/index.md

 # Python for Network Automation

-Learn network programmability with Python, GNS3, and Cisco devices.
+Learn Network Programmability with Python, GNS3, and Cisco devices.

 - ***What you’ll learn***
   1. Python fundamentals
-  2. Network automation with Python
+  2. Network Automation with Python

 - ***About the author***
   - I am an Associate Engineer (DAE in Electronics) exploring network automation as a hobby after working in computer networks for 25 years.
 My skills as an Associate Engineer include:
   - Routing and Switching
   - OFC/LAN Networking
   - IP Addressing and Sub-netting